roganamy/hc-otel-challenge/README.md

 Tech Challenge.
 The app has 4 services, replicated across 4 languages: Go, Java, Node.js, and Python.

-It generates memes by combining a randomly chosen safe for work picture with a randomly chosen phrase.
+It generates memes by combining a randomly chosen safe for work image with a randomly chosen phrase.

 ## Introduction